PXLAIRobotics/ROSNoeticDocker/README.md

 This repository contains the necessary elements (code and artifacts) to build a ROS Noetic container suitable to execute GUI applications in Nvidia and non-Nvidia docker environments.
-It includes the possibility to run simulations for the TurtleBot 3 robot.
+It includes the possibility to run simulations for the TurtleBot 3 robot and the ARDrone.

 The container is equipped with a few development and network-debug tools such as vim, tmux, git, ping-utils, ... in order to program the robot and to diagnose